-From 2015-2017, Joe was also elected as the chair for ACPA’s Commission for Spirituality, Faith, Religion and Meaning.
+From 2015-2017, Joe was elected as the chair for ACPA’s Commission for Spirituality, Faith, Religion and Meaning.
 ACPA is an international organization that supports faculty and staff working in student affairs.
 He has also previously worked professionally at Emerson College in Boston, MA.

 Ed.D., Educational Leadership; University of Delaware (2017)

 M.Ed., Curriculum Design and Instruction; University of Delaware (2009)

 B.A., Anthropology Education, Religous Studies; University of Delaware (2007)